KOSASIH/pi-nexus-autonomous-banking-network/blockchain_integration/pi_network/pi-stablecoin/docs/README.md

 The Pi Stablecoin project consists of the following components:

-* Smart contracts: Written in [insert programming language, e.g., Solidity]
+* Smart contracts: Written in [Python, Java Script, Solidity]
 * Blockchain network: Built on the Pi Network blockchain
-* APIs: [insert APIs or interfaces used]
+* APIs: [Index, Blockchain, Models, Utils, etc]

 For a detailed overview of the project's architecture, please refer to the [architecture.md](architecture.md) file.